Correlated stability conjecture for AdS black holes in higher dimensional Ricci cubic gravity: Linearized theory: Lichnerowicz equation

 We note that decoupling of all massive modes requires either $a=0$ or $ \alpha=\beta=0$.
-The former case corresponds to the Ricci-flat spacetimes on which Ricci polynomials give no contribution to the linearized Ricci tensor equation.
+The former case corresponds to the Ricci-flat spacetimes on which Ricci polynomial gives no contribution to the linearized Ricci tensor equation.
 On the other hand, the latter case yields a quasi-topological gravity,

 whose linearized equation is exactly given by~\cite{Li:2017ncu}